 Having recovered from our wonderful visit to Budapest we decided to take it easy for a bit.
 We managed only one day trip to a place called Berrington Hall, yet another old stately home, this time in Herefordshire.
 This is an eighteenth century pile in a dark red stone and surrounded by the obligatory “Capability Brown” parkland and lake.
 The place was interesting enough for its beautifully decorated ceilings and paintings, but frankly you can get a bit jaded about these buildings.
 Nevertheless it was a very pretty drive in the countryside, which is looking very English with every village showing off its gardens and its rose covered cottages.

 A day or so later we were visited by Barbara’s cousin Judy and husband Brian who were spending some weeks in the UK and France.
-We had a great time catching up and we took them down to the classic Cotswolds village of Lower Slaughter where we enjoyed traditional cream teas with jam and scones.
+We had a great time catching up and we took them down to the classic Cotswolds vill

 They stayed overnight and we took them to Blenheim Palace.
 By this time I had developed a bad back for no reason at all.
 It was some sort of spasm and it made walking around a bit difficult.